digital-cube/edu/Selenium/2016-11-8-selenium/readme.md

 - **Assertions**

-**Actions** are commands that change the state of the application like clicking links or buttons, select an option in a <select> or type a character sequence in a given textbox.
+**Actions** are commands that change the state of the application like clicking links or buttons, select an option in a <select> or type a character sequence in a given textbox
-**Accessors** inspect the state of the application and store values in variables.
-**Assertions** come in three ways
+**Accessors** inspect the state of the application and store values in variables **Assertions** come in three ways

-	1. *assert* - if assertion fails, test is aborted and marked as failed : assertTitle(pattern) will fail if the title of the page doesn'T correspond to the pattern argument
+1.*assert* - if assertion fails, test is aborted and marked as failed : assertTitle(pattern) will fail if the title of the page doesn'T correspond to the pattern argument

-	2. *verify* - if a verification fails, the test doesn’t stop but a trace will be printed in the log
+2.*verify* - if a verification fails, the test doesn’t stop but a trace will be printed in the log

-	3. *waitFor* - these commands pause the test until a condition is satisfied or a timeout is reached
+3.*waitFor* - these commands pause the test until a condition is satisfied or a timeout is reached

 ##Types of locators##